 User Flow Map

-There were many features and functions we wanted to include on the initial screen of Arbitrus.
+There were many features and functions I wanted to include on the initial screen design of Arbitrus.
 I tested the idea of distinguishing the different actions into their own windows, but the screen quickly became crowded.
+I then transformed the mini windows into tabs, trying to better manage the screen space.

 Low-Fidelity Prototype